syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 N> This is not applicable for MonthView.

 #### Show or hide drag time indicator
-You can handle whether the drag and drop indicator should be displayed within the scheduler during appointment dragging by using `ShowTimeIndicator` property which shows the dragged appointment current position time.
+You can handle whether the drag and drop indicator should be displayed within the scheduler during appointment dragging by using the `ShowTimeIndicator` property which shows the dragged appointment's current position time.
 The default value of the `ShowTimeIndicator` property is `true`.

 {% tabs %}
 {% highlight c# %}